sahel-sh/shipping-contact-delegation/Explainer.md

 >None

 13- How does this specification distinguish between behavior in first-party and third-party contexts?
+> Unchanged, identical to Payment Request and Payment Handler APIs.

 14- How does this specification work in the context of a user agent’s Private Browsing or "incognito" mode?
 > Unchanged, identical to Payment Request and Payment Handler APIs.